 “…Microsoft’s vision for the Modern Workplace.
 A glimpse to help Ford’s design and engineering team to strengthen their team work and use Microsoft 365 and Mixed Reality to further innovate, collaborate and make business critical decisions more quickly and securely…”

 Although the demo ran smoothly, in terms of actually showing us something ‘new’ to get excited for in relation to the Mixed reality tech, there was not much there.
 The ‘newish’ Spectator view was used during the demo, which allows others to see in 2D what a Hololens user is seeing.

 For me the most exciting part was to finally see the Modern Workspace come alive in the Mixed Reality world: the integration of Teams, Skype and Stream, seeing these solutions being applied in a work context in Mixed Reality, support for common 3D-file formats and our first glimpse into what the newly improved AI-infused Microsoft productivity solutions can provide, made it worthwhile.

 You can check out the full video of the demo here.

 …and just for laughs, you should definitely check out the video of last years Hololens demo here, which was awesome in terms of the technology used, but at the same time cringe worthy to say the least.
 You’ll know what I’m taking about once you get to about the 2-minute mark 😉

-Join me for Part 2: Artificial Intelligence of this four part series about Ignite.
+Join me for Part 2: Artificial Intelligence of this two part series about Ignite.